SAVGBench: Benchmarking Spatially Aligned Audio-Video Generation: Introduction

 \section{Introduction}

-Recently, generative models (\eg, diffusion models and transformer-based models) have shown remarkable achievement in generating high-quality videos~\cite{rombach2022high,chang2022maskgit,singer2022make,liu2024sora,videoworldsimulators2024,ruan2023mm,xing2024seeing}.
-However, there are only a few models targeting multimodal generation, especially samples with audio-visual components~\cite{ruan2023mm,xing2024seeing}.
-Furthermore, videos generated by current state-of-the-art (SOTA) techniques, \eg,~\cite{singer2022make,liu2024sora,videoworldsimulators2024,ruan2023mm,xing2024seeing}, fail to accurately represent real-world conditions, as they overlook spatial information necessary for creating immersive content.
-Consequently, the generated videos often lack the realism required to spatially align audio with visual elements.
-The spatial component of a video not only enhances realism for experiential purposes but also provides a contextual understanding of the video (\ie, sound source directions), which can be used for various applications, \eg, virtual reality, world simulation, robot perception, and navigation.
+Recently, generative models (e.g., diffusion models and transformer-based models) have shown remarkable achievement in generating high-quality videos~\cite{yang2025cogvideox,polyak2024movie,kong2024hunyuanvideo,wan2025wan,mao2024tavgbench,xing2024seeing,ruan2023mm}.
+However, there are only a few models targeting multimodal generation, especially samples with audio-visual elements~\cite{mao2024tavgbench,xing2024seeing,ruan2023mm}.
+Furthermore, videos generated by current state-of-the-art techniques fail to accurately represent real-world conditions, as they overlook spatial alignment between video and audio, which is necessary for creating immersive content.
+The spatial component of audio-video not only enhances realism for experiential purposes but also provides a contextual understanding of the video (i.e., sound source directions), which can be used for many applications, such as virtual reality and world simulation.

-This work establishes a new research direction in benchmarking Spatially Aligned Audio-Video Generation (SAVG), illustrated in Fig.~\ref{fig:illustration}.
-We begin with stereo audio and perspective video, widely used in many media content.
-This area remains underexplored, with a lack of data and standardized benchmarks.
-To advance this direction, we propose SAVGBench, which consists of three key components for benchmarking SAVG models: dataset, baseline, and metrics.

-The first key component to generating spatially aligned audio and video is training data, either for training from scratch or finetuning purposes.
-In this work, we extend a dataset called Sony-TAU Realistic Spatial Soundscapes 2023 (STARSS23)~\cite{shimada2023starss23}, which consists of spatially aligned Ambisonics audio and 360$^\circ$ video data with oracle position labels of sound events.
-This Ambisonics audio data, 360$^\circ$ video data, and position labels provide omnidirectional coverage around the microphone array and camera, allowing us to track the position of sound events on and off the screen when we convert them into stereo audio and perspective video.
-We create an audio-visual dataset containing stereo audio and perspective video data, curated based on onscreen and offscreen events.

-The second is a baseline model.
-A key to building a model with spatial alignment is learning a joint distribution over both modalities.
-The design of MM-Diffusion~\cite{ruan2023mm} enables such audio-visual joint learning.
-We propose a stereo extension of the diffusion model to achieve joint learning between stereo audio and video.

-The third is how to evaluate generated audio and video.
-We use the Fréchet video distance (FVD)~\cite{Unterthiner2019FVDAN} and Fréchet audio distance (FAD)~\cite{kilgour2018fr} metrics to assess video and audio quality.
-To evaluate spatial alignment between video and audio, we introduce a new metric based on detecting sounding object positions in both modalities and measuring their alignment.
-The metric relies on object detection~\cite{yolox2021} and sound event localization and detection (SELD)~\cite{adavanne2018sound,wilkins2023two}.